Rail transport modelling: General description

-Operations form an important aspect of rail transport modelling with many layouts being dedicated to emulating the operational aspects of a working railway.
+Bekonscot in Buckinghamshire is the oldest model village and includes a model railway, dating from the 1930s.
+The world's largest model railroad is the Miniatur Wunderland in Hamburg, Germany in H0 scale.
+The largest live steam layout, with 25 mi of track is Train Mountain in Chiloquin, Oregon, U.S. Operations form an important aspect of rail transport modelling with many layouts being dedicated to emulating the operational aspects of a working railway.
 These layouts can become extremely complex with multiple routes, movement patterns and timetabled operation.
 The British outline model railway of Banbury Connections in New South Wales, Australia, is one of the world's most complicated model railways.